RodneyE1998/RodneyE1998/README.md

-# Hi, I'm Rodney Escobar
+# Rodney Escobar

-🎓 **Information Systems Engineer** | 💻 Passionate about technology, education, and software development.
+🎓 I'm Rodney Escobar, an Information Systems Engineer graduated from Universidad Tecnológica Israel.

-🔧 I love working on educational and social-impact projects.
-Currently developing **TurnoSmart**, a web and mobile app to manage school appointments using **Spring Boot** and **.NET MAUI**.
+💡 I'm passionate about data science, cybersecurity, and web development.
+I enjoy building projects that make a positive impact in education and technology.
+Welcome to my GitHub profile!

 ---